 Published on July 26, 2019, last updated on November 29, 2021.

 Gwinnett County Courts

-The Gwinnett County Courts have jurisdiction over all county-level cases occurring in Gwinnett County, Georgia.
+The Gwinnett County Courts have jurisdiction over all county-level cases occurring in this Georgia county.

-The Gwinnett County Courts consist of the Superior Court, the State Court, the Magistrate Court, the Probate Court, the Juvenile Court, and the Recorder’s Court.
+These Gwinnett Courts include the Superior, the State Court, the Magistrate, the Probate Court, the Juvenile, and the Recorder’s Court.

 Gwinnett County Court Administrative Office

-Created in 1988, the administrative office of the Gwinnett County Courts manages the planning and business functions and the support operations for 3 limited jurisdiction courts and 16 trial divisions.
+Created in 1988, the administrative office of the Gwinnett Courts manages the planning and business functions and the support operations for three limited jurisdiction courts and 16 trial divisions.
 The administrative office reports to the court councils, individual judges, or the chief judges and participates in management meetings.